willys0/UNICORN-2020/docs/QuickStart.md

 Shown by hrp_teleop node and indicates that the automower is very sad.
 Open up the hatch and read the error message to proceed.
 It usually just want someone to listen to its problems.

 `STOPPED`
 Shown by hrp_teleop node and indicates that the automower is not started.
 If you are sure that it has started correctly try to restart the teleop node instead.
+If you forgot to power the wireless emergency stop, it would also be a good idea to do so now.

 `PAUSED`
 Shown by hrp_teleop and is actually not an error, it means that everything is good to go!